Eco-Equity Grant Recipients 2020-21

 Photo of the project

 As part of our summer collaboration, I co-created a curriculum that explored the experiential side of many conservation issues that students learn about in the RCC summer program.
 For example, when we talk about the urban heat island effect, how does this impact us on a daily basis and personal level?
 When we think about the fact that Rock Creek park divides Washington DC on a geographic and resource level, what does this really mean?
 How do we see this difference in access to things like school funding or grocery stores impacting our communities?
 In addition to sharing about our personal experiences with Rock Creek Park, as well as public spaces in our communities, students created ceramic tiles with engraved images and poems that represent their visions for safety and belonging in their city and within public green spaces.
 Students transformed our writings and discussions into a manifesto on Safety Inclusivity, and Belonging for the future of Rock Creek Park.
 In this manifesto, they identified what it would look like for the park to be a truly inclusive space.
-Students shared their art work and writing at their self-titled "EARTH Gallery" at the Melvin Hazen trail, which is a site currently in the process of being renamed due to its connection with a controversial public figure who participated in the segregation of DC.
+Students shared their art work and writing at their self-titled "EARTH Gallery" at the Reservation 630, which is a site currently in the process of being renamed due to its connection with a controversial public figure who participated in the segregation of DC.
 Members of the Rock Creek Conservancy and the Rock Creek Park staff were invited to view the students artwork as well as read the Manifesto on Safety and Belonging that students created.

 Ruth Dickey-Chasins